FAQ

 What is jai?

-jai is a super-lightweight Linux sandbox for AI agents and coding assistants.
-It uses Linux mount namespaces and overlayfs to give a sandboxed process full access to your working directory, copy-on-write access to your home directory, private temp directories, and read-only access to the rest of the filesystem.
+In casual mode, the least obtrusive way to run jai, it uses Linux mount namespaces and overlayfs to give a sandboxed process full access to your working directory, copy-on-write access to your home directory, private temp directories, and read-only access to the rest of the filesystem.
+In strict mode, jai hides the contents of your home directory and provides access to the rest of the system with a different UID.
 The goal is to reduce the blast radius when running AI tools on your real machine — not to promise perfect isolation.

 Was jai written by an AI coding agent?